cjhoward/N/README.md

 #### Options:

-* `--binary, -b: Write output sequence as series of bytes.
+* `--binary, -b`: Write output sequence as a series of bytes.
 * `--output, -o <file>`: Write output sequence to a file.

 ### bin2n